-Master of Education in Elementary Education
+Master of Education

-Objectives of the Master of Education in Elementary Education Program
+Objectives of the Master of Education Program

-The goal of graduate teacher education is to prepare competent teachers who demonstrate both academic excellence and professional knowledge while providing distinctive Christian leadership and service to students, parents, and their communities.
+The goal of graduate teacher education is to prepare competent teachers who demonstrate both academic excellence and professional knowledge while providing distinctive Christian leadership and service to students, parents, and communities.
 The conceptual framework of the department reflects these goals and supports the following objectives:

-- ACADEMIC EXCELLENCE: The educational unit seeks to provide experiences that will enable the teacher candidates to: - a.
+- ACADEMIC EXCELLENCE: The Master of Education program seeks to provide experiences that will enable the teacher candidates to: - a.
 Synthesize best instructional and curriculum practices through collaborative problem-solving. - b.
 Increase knowledge of subject matter content and critical thinking skills and apply this knowledge in the field. - c.
 Evaluate a school's curriculum, goals, and instruction and use current research and innovations to solve site-based problems. - d.
 Acquire and use current research about how children learn and develop to improve instruction from infancy through adolescence. - e.
-Acquire skills and knowledge of educational technology and its uses in the classroom. - PROFESSIONAL KNOWLEDGE: The educational unit seeks to provide opportunities for the teacher candidates to acquire skills to: - a.
-Evaluate instructional strategies and build a variety of teaching modules that will improve instruction within the classroom and school. - b.
-Use professional materials, organizations, and current research to expand their knowledge about innovations and trends in education to improve instruction in the elementary school. - c.
+Acquire skills and knowledge of educational technology and its uses in the classroom. - PROFESSIONAL KNOWLEDGE: The Master of Education program seeks to provide opportunities for the teacher candidates to acquire skills to: - Evaluate instructional strategies and build a variety of teaching modules that will improve learning within the classroom and school. - b.
+Use professional materials, organizations, and current research to expand knowledge about innovations and trends in education to improve instruction in the elementary and secondary school. - c.
 Design and implement research studies that observe, record, and evaluate children's behavior in order to plan appropriate instructional programs and improve learning environments. - d.
-Acquire greater knowledge as to appropriate research methodology and analysis of current trends in education and its implication for today's schools. - LEADERSHIP OPPORTUNITIES: The educational unit seeks to provide opportunities for the teacher candidates with experiences for the development of skills to: - a.
-Evaluate curriculum, resources, and opportunities within the community to enhance instruction and improve relationships with parents and the school community.
+Acquire greater knowledge as to appropriate research methodology and analysis of current trends in education and the implication for today's schools. - LEADERSHIP OPPORTUNITIES: The Master of Education program seeks to provide opportunities for the teacher candidates with experiences for the development of skills to: - a.
+Evaluate curriculum, resources, and opportunities within the community to enhance instruction and improve relationships with parents and the school community. - b.
+Promote cooperative exchanges within the classroom, among faculty, and with parents to provide greater opportunities for improvement in the curriculum and instruction in the school. - CHARACTER DEVELOPMENT: The Master of Education program seeks to promote the personal and spiritual development of the teacher candidates to: - a.
+Integrate the Christian world view in involvement with students, parents, coworkers, and the

-- b.
-Promote cooperative exchanges within the classroom, among faculty, and with parents to provide greater opportunities for improvement in the curriculum and instruction in the school. - CHARACTER DEVELOPMENT: The educational unit seeks to promote the personal and spiritual development of the teacher candidates to: - a.
-Integrate the Christian world view in their involvement with students, parents, coworkers, and the community. - b.
-Demonstrate integrity in their research and implementation of programs to improve instruction. - c.
+- community. - b.
+Demonstrate integrity in research and implementation of programs to improve instruction. - c.
 Analyze and develop models of service to schools and communities.